Whipped Buttercream Frosting

 Next, add 2 ounces of heavy cream.

-Add 6 ounces of granulated sugar for semi-sweet recipe.
+Add 6 ounces of granulated sugar.

 Now for the crazy ingredient - flour!
 Add 2 level tablespoons of all purpose flour (I know there is a teaspoon in the photo - my tablespoons were in the dishwasher :) ).
 Be sure to sift the flour before placing into the saucepan.